jeffreykegler/old_kollos/components/main/kollos/grammar.lua.md

                 -- luatangle: insert disallow nulling separator

-                if min <= 0 then min = 1 end
+                if min <= 0 then
+                    min = 1
+                    working_wrule.nullable = nil
+                end
-                -- Do not need to fix working_wrule value -- of min because we will no longer use it
+                -- Do not need to fix working_wrule.min -- because we will no longer use it

                 -- Rewrite sequence rules
                 if min ~= 1 or max ~= 1 then